Discover the Amazing Benefits of Eating Almonds Every Day

 Are Almonds Safe for Everyone?

-Crusted breading: Coat fish, chicken or tofu with crushed almonds.
+Coat fish, chicken, or tofu with crushed almonds for a delicious crust.

-Plant-based Parmesan: Finely chop almonds with herbs and seasonings.
+Finely chop almonds with herbs and seasonings to create a tasty plant-based Parmesan.

-Almond Butter: make your own or buy truly raw stoneground almond butter from Capay Hills Orchard
+Make your own or buy truly raw stone-ground almond butter from Capay Hills Orchard.

-Make Almond Milk: Check out this page for almond milk recipes and instructions.
+Check out this page for almond milk recipes and instructions.
 Capay Hills Orchard Recipes.
-Almond milk is super easy to make
+Almond milk is super easy to make!

-Savory dips: Blend almonds into pestos, romesco sauce or other dips.
+Blend almonds into pestos, romesco sauce, or other dips for a flavorful twist.

-As a topper: Sprinkle on oatmeal, yogurt, cottage cheese or even a salad.
+Sprinkle almonds on oatmeal, yogurt, cottage cheese, or even a salad for added crunch.

 Almonds may not be cheap, but they are cheaper than the doctor or hospital.
 Eat well, live well, and support your organic farmer and family farm.